 The simple answer is that there is no difference.
 The company changed their name to Abodewell from the original company name, Amne.

 Aside from changing the name, the company is still the same and offers the same services.

 How to Sell Your Home to Abodewell

 Abodewell’s selling process is relatively straightforward and simple.
 To know exactly what to expect, here’s a general overview of the steps you’ll take to sell to Abodewell.

 1. Request a free offer by sending in your home’s information including any home improvements you’ve made that add value to your home.
 You’ll also answer a few additional questions about your home.

 2. If your home meets Abodewell’s criteria, they will value your home using its own proprietary software and make an offer within 24 hours.

-3. Once you accept its offer, Abodewell will set up an in-person home inspection to assess your home's condition and determine any major needed repairs.
-You can decide to either fix the repairsyourself or let Abodewell handle the repairs and deduct the cost from the final sales price.
+3. Once you accept its offer, Abodewell will set up a home inspection to assess your home’s condition and determine any major needed repairs.
+You can decide to either fix the repairs yourself or let Abodewell handle the repairs and deduct the cost from the final sales price.

-4. After a final walkthrough to ensure the home is empty and in proper condition you'll close on the sale.
-You choose your own closing date which can be in as soon as 10 days or up to 60 days.
+4. After a final walkthrough to ensure the home is empty and in proper condition you’ll close on the sale.
+You choose your own closing date which can be between 10-60 days.

 5. At closing, Abodewell will transfer the payment for your home.